 The Academy, its officers, employees, and agents are prohibited from retaliating, intimidating, threatening, coercing, or otherwise discriminating against any individual with respect to the implementation of any provision of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 Any student believing this policy has been violated should immediately report that fact to the Director.
-Any employee believing this policy has been violated should should immediately report that fact to Human Resources.
-Any other individual believing this policy has been violated should immediately report that fact to Human Resources.
+Any employee believing this policy has been violated should immediately report that fact to Human Resources.
+Any other individual believing this policy has been violated should immediately report that fact to the Director of Human Resources/Title IX Coordinator.